gersonjferreira/fake-chroma-key/README.md

 This is a very simple code to capture a webcam stream, remove its background using [openCV](https://opencv.org/) and export it as a virtual webcam using the [v4l2loopback](https://github.com/umlaeute/v4l2loopback) module using a pipe to [ffmpeg](https://ffmpeg.org/).

+Check my video showing the code running on my (youtube channel)[https://youtu.be/ly5gwzSZ_MQ].
+For this video I've added a few openCV windows to show the mask and illustrate the code working, which made the code too heavy and the video has some lags because of this.
+But showing a single openCV window is not that heavy.
+In any case, in the next version I'll improve it all a bit, adding an option to hide the screen and simply export to the virtual webcam.

+## How does it work?

 Once the code is running and streaming the content to a virtual webcam, you can use it as an input to any other program (zoom, skype, [OBS Studio](https://obsproject.com/), etc...).

 The algorithm I'm proposing here is very simple: